-Mike Hiestand, a staff attorney with the Student Press Law Center, holds a copy of his book, Law of the Student Press, as he speaks during a State Senate hearing in Janurary 2017, at the Capitol in Olympia, Wash.
+Mike Hiestand, a staff attorney with the Student Press Law Center, holds a copy of his book, Law of the Student Press, as he speaks during a State Senate hearing in 2017, at the Capitol in Olympia, Washington.
 Washington state lawmakers were reintroducing a bill that would protect student journalists' free speech in school-sponsored media at public schools and colleges in response to a 1988 U.S. Supreme Court ruling in Hazelwood School District v.
 Kuhlmeier that gave administrators control over what gets published in school media.
 Hiestand spoke in favor of the measure.
-(AP Photo/Ted S. Warren, used with permission from The Associated Press.)
+The SPLC is a not-for-profit corporation dedicated to defending the First Amendment rights of high school and college journalists.
+(AP Photo/Ted S. Warren, used with permission from the Associated Press)

 The Student Press Law Center (SPLC) is a not-for-profit corporation dedicated to defending the First Amendment rights of high school and college journalists.